hartery5/FiltrationEfficiency/README.md

 # Filtration Efficiency of Fibrous Respirators
 This interactive graph estimates the filtration efficiency spectrum of idealized fibrous filters.
-The goal of the experiment is to "design" a respirator which is both efficient at removing particles from the incoming air, but still breathable.
+The goal of the experiment is to "design" a respirator which is both efficient at removing particles from the incoming air and breathable.

 **Can you design a respirator that filters 95% of particles AND has a pressure drop lower than 343 Pa?**